mx-ethan-rao/pytorch-template-for-AI-research/README.md

 - Config is written in yaml file
     - You can choose configs at `config/default.yaml`.
 Custom configs are under `config/job/`
+- `general` field
     - `name` is train name you run.
     - `working_dir` is root directory for saving checkpoints, logging logs.
     - `device` is device mode for running your model.
 You can choose `cpu` or `cuda`
+    - `random_seed` is for setting python, numpy, pytorch random seed.
+    - `dist` is for configuring Distributed Data Parallel.
+        - `gpus` is the number that you want to use with DDP (`gpus` value is used at `world_size` in DDP).
+        Not using DDP when `gpus` is 0, using all gpus when `gpus` is -1.
+        - `timeout` is seconds for timeout of process interaction in DDP.
+        When this is set as `~`, default timeout (1800 seconds) is applied in `gloo` mode and timeout is turned off in `nccl` mode.
 - `data` field
     - Configs for Dataloader.
+    - change `_target_` for the dataloader(or data generator) you want to use
     - glob `train_dir` / `test_dir` with `file_format` for Dataloader.
     - If `divide_dataset_per_gpu` is true, origin dataset is divide into sub dataset for each gpu.
     This could mean the size of origin dataset should be multiple of number of using gpu.
     If this option is false, dataset is not divided but epoch goes up in multiple of number of gpus.
-- `train`/`test` field
-    - Configs for training options.
-    - `random_seed` is for setting python, numpy, pytorch random seed.
-    - `num_epoch` is for end iteration step of training.
-    - `optimizer` is for selecting optimizer.
-Only `adam optimizer` is supported for now.
-    - `dist` is for configuring Distributed Data Parallel.
-        - `gpus` is the number that you want to use with DDP (`gpus` value is used at `world_size` in DDP).
-        Not using DDP when `gpus` is 0, using all gpus when `gpus` is -1.
-        - `timeout` is seconds for timeout of process interaction in DDP.
-        When this is set as `~`, default timeout (1800 seconds) is applied in `gloo` mode and timeout is turned off in `nccl` mode.
 - `model` field
     - Configs for Network architecture and options for model.
+    - change `_target_` for the the model network you want to use
     - You can add configs in yaml format to config your network.
 - `log` field
     - Configs for logging include tensorboard / wandb logging.